named-data/.github/CONTRIBUTING.md

 **Note:** Gerrit separates commits into patch sets by the unique `Change-Id`s.
 As a result, you must either:

+*  Amend your commit with any new changes using `git commit --amend`.
 *  Squash your various commits into one with `git rebase -i
    <initial commit>`, ensuring that the ultimate `Change-Id` in the
    commit is the one on the patch set on Gerrit.
-This workflow is generally preferred for more complex changes.
+This workflow is intended for more complex changes and is generally not recommended unless the specific need arises.
-*  Amend your commit with any new changes using `git commit --amend`.

-If you do not do this, what will happen is that each commit will be interpreted by Gerrit as a separate patch set.
-This is probably not what you want.
+If you do not do this, each separate commit will be interpreted by Gerrit as a separate patch set.
+This is likely not what you want.

 ### Code Review ###